fotonick/cg_chatbot/README.md

 ## Status

 The chatbot answers questions on the bylaws correctly most of the time and is approximately fast enough (~13 s per generation) on my MacBook Pro (M1 Pro).
-All the code after ingestion is in a single file.
-Yes, I do know better, but no, I'm not planning on fixing it in the near term; PRs welcome.

 # Setup